- Automatically with an indexing queue

 Searchable attributes

-You can configure which attributes should be searched when users type their queries.
-To configure the list of searchable attributes, go to Stores > Configuration > Algolia Search > Products.
+Choose which attributes Algolia searches when users type queries.
+To edit the searchable attributes list, go to Stores > Configuration > Algolia Search > Products.

 Default indexed attributes